What is the easiest way to give a pill to my dog?

 The easiest way to give your dog a pill is to hide the pill in food.
-This usually works best if you hide it in a special treat such as a small amount of canned dog food, peanut butter, or cheese.
-Soft treats are also available that can be used to hide the pill by molding the treat around it (e.g., Pill Pockets™).
+This usually works best if you hide it in a special treat such as a small amount of canned dog food, cooked sweet potato, or a soft dog treat that can be molded around it (i.e., Pill Pockets™).
 To ensure that your dog swallows the pill, you should hand feed the medicated piece of food or treat.
 Some dogs may spit out the pill, so it is important to watch your pet after administering the medication.
 Frequently, people find a pile of pills behind a bed or couch when dealing with a particularly clever pet!

-- Place your dog in a safe and comfortable area where he can be easily handled.
+1. Place your dog in a safe and comfortable area where he can be easily handled.
 Have the pill ready and easily accessible.

-- Hold the pill between your thumb and index finger.
+3. Hold the pill between your thumb and index finger.
 Use your dominant hand - for example, if you are right-handed, use your right hand.

-- Gently grasp your dog's muzzle from above with your other hand, by placing your thumb behind the canine teeth on one side of the upper jaw and your fingers on the other.
+4. Gently grasp your dog's muzzle from above with your other hand, by placing your thumb behind the canine teeth on one side of the upper jaw and your fingers on the other.

 5. Once you have a firm but gentle grip, tilt your dog's head toward the ceiling.
 The lower jaw will usually drop open.
 With your pilling hand, use the little finger and ring finger to open your dog's mouth further by gently putting downward pressure on the lower lip and front teeth.